 VASS enrolment advice for students undertaking VET

 Information and advice on enrolling students in VET qualifications on the VASS.
 Enrolment, unit completion and assessment data for students undertaking a senior secondary certificate in Victoria must be entered on the VASS in accordance with the administrative requirements of the VCAA and must meet critical dates.

 Information on how to become an RTO, delivery options for VET and the Standards for Registered Training Organisations 2015.

 Structured workplace learning (SWL)

 The VCAA has determined that SWL is an appropriate and valuable component of all VCE VET programs.
 Further information on SWL and the recommendations for SWL in VCE VET programs can be found on this webpage.

 VCE VET Examination information

-Information for adults on studying the VCE, VCAL or VET can be accessed via this link.
+Information for adults on studying the VCE, VCAL or VET.